 Beyond the historical developments, cocktail attire for men is essentially a cobbled-together version of other dress codes, and thus, putting together your basics is relatively straightforward.
 Personally, I like to have the following in my closet and you might want to do the same:

 Notes About Cocktail Attire for Weddings

-In some ways, wedding attire is its own special category, although today, cocktail attire for men is expected.
-However, it’s slightly more restrictive than what’s listed above.
-Keep in mind the following:
+In some ways, wedding attire is its own special category, although today, cocktail attire for men is expected but it’s slightly more restrictive than what’s listed above.
+I like to keep the following in mind:

-- Suit color and cut: As we mentioned already, you don’t want to overshadow the married couple.
+- Suit color and cut: As I've mentioned, you don’t want to overshadow the married couple.
 So, keep it simple, classic, and muted with greys, blues, or tan hues – no patterns or heavy embellishments, unless the dress code calls for it.
 And, most of all, don’t ever show up in a tux to a wedding – that’s why many menswear retailers have sections specifically dedicated to wedding suits.

-- You’ll have it feel it out: Not all weddings are the same, as many adults find out.
-The charcoal or navy might work for a traditional church wedding and reception close to home, but destination weddings are a whole different ballgame – as are the rise in more casual, non-religious affairs.
-You might want to bring out the colors and patterns if, one, you’ll be headed to such a destination – for instance, that dream Hawaii wedding involving just a small group of friends and relatives – or the married couple are intentionally playing it low key – for instance, wedding in the park, followed by a reception later at a restaurant or at home.
+- You’ll have to feel it out: Not all weddings are the same, as I've found.
+The charcoal or navy might work for a traditional church wedding and reception close to home, but destination weddings are a whole different ballgame.
+The rise in more casual, non-religious affairs are also.
+You might want to bring out the colors and patterns if you’ll be headed to that dream Hawaii wedding involving just a small group of friends and relatives.
+Same goes if the married couple are intentionally playing it low key like a wedding in the park, followed by a reception later at a restaurant or at home.